igorkulman/coding-journal/content/post/2026/building-ledgee/index.md

 </div>

-No forms.
-No confirmation screens.
-No extra “Save” tap.
+No forms, no confirmation screens, no extra “Save” tap.

 The app assumes the default action is: this should be recorded immediately.